vidyasonawane/RahulMahale.io/content/blogs/How-pointers-are-related-to-array.md

 Now here a question arises, how can I make a pointer to an array?
 So that I access the members of the array by using the pointer in a separate function.
 I’m wondering because I have an array I have to access in functions other than the one it was defined in, but I need it to be defined in that function, and not globally, because the size can depend on the user input.
 That should let me access the data in other functions right?
 If so, how do I do that and then access the objects from the pointer?

-In above example p= a; points to the a[0]location .
+In the above example p= a; points to the a[0] location.

 and p= p+1 will point the next location of a[10] that is a[1]

 So we can increment and decrement the pointer variable so we can directly access the array elements fast.
-Also we can scan the array elements by a[i], but assigning array to a pointer a[i] is similar to a+i.
+Also, we can scan the array elements by a[i], but assigning an array to a pointer a[i] is similar to a+i.

 Let us consider a sample example to illustrate it